Current planned works

 Flood recovery works.
 Borehole drilling works completed.

-Contractor AMC is working on a flood restoration site at 911 Kyogle Road, Dum Dum.
 This site has changed traffic conditions and is operating under traffic light control 24/7.
-Work is expected to take about 4 months to complete.
+Work is expected to take About 4 weeks to complete.
+Once this section is complete works are scheduled to commence at 887 Kyogle Rd, Dum Dum.

 Road resealing will take place on Burringbar Road from Ophir Glen Road to just past rail trail crossing heading east.